SunnySydeUp/awesome-project/README.md

-This is a test project that allows me to try different Android things.
+This is a playground project that allows me to try different Android things.